How to Create Leaf & Stick Nature Sculptures — Easy Step-by-Step Guide

 Quick answer

-To make Leaf & Stick Nature Sculptures, you need fallen leaves, twigs, and optional natural elements like pebbles, and about 30 minutes.
-Start by gathering materials.
-This beginner-friendly activity has 8 steps and is perfect for 3 year olds with adult supervision.
+To make Leaf & Stick Nature Sculptures, you need assorted fallen leaves (at least 20-30), small twigs and branches (about 15-20), and optional natural elements like pebbles, acorns, or pinecones (a handful).
+Gather your materials outdoors in a park, backyard, or nature trail.
+This beginner-friendly activity has 8 core steps and is perfect for 3 year olds with adult supervision, taking about 30-60 minutes depending on complexity.

 On this page